 Other Ways That You Can Show Your Cat Some Love

-Petting your cat in a way that is enjoyable for your cat is a great way to show them affection.
+Petting your cat in a way that is enjoyable for them is a great way to show them affection.
 Your best bet is to let your cat lead you: Hold your finger toward your cat’s nose, and your cat will typically push their head against your fingers or hand in the way and area where they prefer to be petted.
 This is more often than not along their cheeks.

 This way, not only are you giving your cat control over how you pet them, but you’ll also learn what your cat likes best.